Intro

 Outcome

-The workshop was an essential piece that helped me to continue exploring ways to close gaps in my understanding.
+The workshop played a foundational piece that guided me to continue exploring ways to close gaps in my understanding.
 It was clear that the current flow and UI were performing suboptimal and weren’t up to standards with the industry.
 With a birds-eye view, it became easier to generate and test ideas to determine which of the changes had a positive impact on users without risk to the business.

 I saw the need to create the ability to visualize multiple processes and their sequences of the proposed solution into a single document.
 Ultimately, it enabled us to have better conversations, efficiency increase, and proper documentation.